Last Updated: 5/3/2025 to add transmitter locations for numerous stations.

 Frq – 162.*** MHz frequency where *** represents 400, 425, 450, 475, 500, 525 or 550.

-Power – Power output when known.
+Power – Power output.

 Office – National Weather Service office responsible for the broadcast feed.